Sambruk/EgilSCIM/README.md

 # SimpleSCIM

-This is development below described project implementing groups, mainly for sending information of students and teachers and how they organised in groups.
+This is development of the project described below implementing groups, mainly for sending information of students and teachers and how they organised in groups.